Every Man Has a Woman

 Every Man Has a Woman is a tribute album to Yoko Ono for her 50th birthday.
 It contains covers of her songs from the albums Approximately Infinite Universe (1973), Double Fantasy (1980), Season of Glass (1981), and It's Alright (I See Rainbows) (1982).
-The album was purportedly one of John Lennon's projects, but he died before he could see its completion.
+The album was purportedly one of John Lennon's projects, but Lennon was murdered before he could see its completion.
 The liner notes for the vinyl LP feature an essay by Ono entitled "A Crystal Ball".

 Another tribute album to Ono in a similar vein entitled Yes, I'm a Witch was released to very positive reviews in 2007, featuring such artists as Peaches, Cat Power and The Flaming Lips.